-Some thought I had severe ADD.
-They believed I had a reading/writing impairment.
-Therefore, I couldn’t compete on the same level as the rest of the class.
+Some of them thought I had ADD.
+They believed I had a reading and writing impairment.
+Therefore, I couldn’t compete at the same level as the rest of the class.
 So when I was in 5th grade, they put me in a slower paced reading and writing class for younger children.
 Ironically, I write for a living now.
 But what did they know I’d become?
 Once a teacher called Einstein stupid.
-Guess that teacher was right, said no one.
+Guess that teacher was right, said no one ever.

 When I’d go on these daydream tangents, I’d travel through faraway lands.
-Sometimes I’d vicariously imagine what life was like through famous figures in history books.
-Or imagine I was the female version of a Indiana Jones hopping over Earthquakes cracks and jumping undercover in desert cities and trekking through the rainforests or Sahara.
-Doodling/drawing on every piece of paper I could find, I’d sketch out my explorations or write out snippets and even create archetypes like Mallory, the traveler.
+Sometimes I’d vicariously imagine what life was like through famous figures I read in history books.
+Or I’d imagine I was the female version of an Indiana Jones hopping over Earthquakes cracks, jumping undercover in desert cities and trekking through the rainforests.
+I’d doodle drawings on every piece of paper I could find and sketch out my explorations or I’d write about made-up archetypes like Mallory, the world traveler.
 She was an idea I had in 5th grade in order for me to escape.
 In 3rd grade, I created a book about African countries and memorized almost all their names.
 Like many kids, I dreaded being strapped to a desk and force fed standardized learning.
-I didn't necessarily act out in a rebellious in defiant way, but rather I was painfully shy and gravitated towards the arts.
+I didn't necessarily act out in a rebellious, defiant way, but rather I was painfully shy and gravitated towards the arts.
 And I also hated Math.
 It hurts my brain, still ;)

 The first time I met a foreigner I was in the first grade.
 She was a little French girl named Wendy.
 I still don't know how that could be a French name, but okay.
 The first time she took me to her home, she showed me her Grandfather’s junk drawer which was filled with souvenirs and forget-me-nots.
 It was fascinating for my 7-year old self to see and touch foreign stuff like an art deco poster and French advertisements torn from an old newspaper.
 After we played and scavenged for treasure, I then became hungry.

 However, it wasn’t quite dinner time yet.
 Like any little kid, I asked Wendy to ask her mother for a snack.
 Her mother only spoke French though, and I don’t think many French kids eat snacks before dinner.
 But what did I know?
 I remember her mother's perplexed expression not knowing what to do with me.
 So she reached in her empty cabinets until she found some cookies.
 I'm sure her mother was preparing a freshly cooked dinner.
 Convenient snacks are simply a "no-go for a traditional French diet, I assume.
-Unfortunately, I was a mean little girl and decided to unfriend her.
+Unfortunately, I had a childish mean streak at one point in 1st grade, so l decided to unfriend her.
 I don't remember the reason, probably something stupid.
 I think she wanted to play jump rope with another girl and I couldn't accept that.
 We never said goodbye and my parents told me that she moved to Sweden.
 I still feel this little remorse for what I did to her.
 I never really forgot her.

 Henceforth, I tended to befriend any of the exchange students in my school, like the immigrants or the kids from different states.
-From the Russian/Ukraine girls like Anya and Maria, a Polish girl named Katja, to the Pakistani girl who sadly moved away in 6th grade and couldn't dance hiphop with me at the school talent show.
+From the Russian and Ukrainian girls like Anya and Maria, a Polish girl named Katja, to the Pakistani girl who sadly moved away in 6th grade and couldn't dance hip-hop with me at the school talent show.
 And this girl named Mackenzie from Idaho.
 They all left impressions on me as a child.
-Even the foreigners who were not so nice to me like Igor from Russia who ripped up my papers and threw Doritos inside my desk.
-He acted out due to the fact that America was probably the most confusing place to him and he had trouble speaking English.
+Even the foreigners who were not so nice to me like Igor from Russia who ripped up my papers and threw Doritos inside my desk left a big impression on me.
+He probably acted out because he found America the most confusing place ever and he had trouble speaking English.
 But we were only 9.
-I forgave him anyway haha.
+I forgave him anyway, haha.
 I still, to this day, have this inclination towards “different” or “unfamiliar” things and people.

 My childhood dream was to visit Paris.
-I wanted to see Monet’s gardens.
+I wanted to see Monet’s gardens because I had a poster of Monet’s waterlilies in my bedroom.
 But my Dad had better plans instead.
-He took my mom, my brother and I to Greece to meet my deceased Greek grandfather's family.
-From my 10-year old self perspective, nothing would ever be the same.
+He took us to Greece to meet my deceased Greek grandfather's family, aka my cousins.
+From a 10-year old self perspective, nothing would ever be the same.
 I was hooked.
 I had this burning desire to travel to Greece again and other parts of the world.

-Decent/livable is relative, subjective term depending on your lifestyle.
-Also, lifestyles depend on country, city, etc. I say decent salary because for me, I consider decent when I can pay all my bills in Amsterdam and still save a bit of money.
+Decent/liveable is relative, subjective term depending on your lifestyle.
+Also, lifestyles depend on country, city, etc. I say decent salary because for me, I consider decent when I can pay all my bills in Amsterdam and still save some 10% of my salary each month.
 However, if you were to compare this salary of US standards in high-income metropolitan cities like Boston, NY, San Francisco, DC, this salary wouldn't save me any money.
 Period.
 Rather, I'd have to live at home and commute.

-And I get a lot of questions on why I moved to Europe.
+And NOW, I still get a lot of questions of why I moved to Europe.

 I don't want to run the rat race.

-“Salaries are high in America, so ^^ why are you here? ^^”
+Them, “Salaries are high in America, so why are you here?”

-"It must be easy for you to get a visa in Europe.
-Cause you're American"
+Them, "It must be easy for you to get a visa in Europe.
+Cause you're American."

 “You like guns?
 Why are you guys so crazy about guns?”